Mercedes-Benz SL-Class (R129): Model history

-Designed in 1984, the R129 was based on the shortened floorpan of the Mercedes-Benz W124 and featured many innovative details for the time, for instance electronically controlled damping (Adaptive Damping System ADS, optional) and a hidden, automatically extending roll-over bar.
-The R107's somewhat dated rear suspension with semi-trailing arms gave way to a modern multi-link axle.
-The number of standard features was high, with electric action for the windows, mirrors, seats and hydraulic convertible top.
+Designed in 1984, the fourth-generation SL (commonly referred to as R129, the car's internal designation) was based on the shortened floorpan of the Mercedes-Benz W124 and featured many innovative details for the time, such as electronically controlled damping (Adaptive Damping System ADS, optional) and a hidden, automatically extending roll-over bar.
+Its predecessor's somewhat dated rear suspension with semi-trailing arms gave way to a modern multi-link axle.
+The number of standard features was high, with power windows, mirrors, seats, and hydraulic convertible top among the car's many amenities.

 This car has a distinction of being the first passenger vehicle to have seat belts integrated into the seats as opposed to anchoring to the floor, B-pillar, and transmission tunnel.

 Odometer switched from mechanical to electronic between the 1994 and 1995 models.